ychubachi/org-google-tasks/README.md

 2. org-sync-gtasks-agenda

 Move your cursor to an Org TODO headline and `M-x org-sync-gtasks-at-point`.
-Then a new Google Tasks task is inserted to your default tasklist.
-Some properties of Google Tasks task will be added to the headline.
-The GTASKS-ID property of headlines is the most important property which enables this command to determin the headlines are synchronized to Google Tasks items.
+Then a new task is inserted to your default Google Tasks tasklist.
+Several properties of a Google Tasks task will be added to the headline.
+The GTASKS-ID property of a headline is the most important property which enables this command to determin the headline is synchronized to the Google Tasks item.

-If you edit the task on Google Tasks, this command will pull the changes to your Org TODO headline.
-Or if you edit the Org TODO headline and use this command again, Google Tasks task will be updated.
+If you edit the task on Google Tasks side, using this command again will pull the changes to your Org TODO headline.
+Or if you edit the Org TODO headline and use this command, the Google Tasks task will be updated.

 `M-x org-sync-gtasks-agenda` applies the `org-sync-gtasks-at-point` command to all your TODO headlines with a GTASKS-ID property in Org agenda files.
 Plus,